YggdrasilPlatform/libyggdrasil/Docs/Sphinx/source/libyggdrasil/interfaces/cpp/timer.rst

 ^^^^^^^^^^^^^^

 If you want to use an additional encoder, it needs to be properly configured through the project's .ioc file.
-Once this is done, the new encoder, in this case using timer 1, can be defined like this:
+Once this is done, the new encoder, in this case timer 1, can be defined like this:

 .. code-block:: cpp

     using MyEncoderTimer = bsp::drv::Timer<&htim1, bsp::mid::drv::Timer, u16>;
     static constexpr auto& MyEncoder = MyEncoderTimer::Encoder;

+After this declaration, the added encoder can be used as in the examples above.

 PWM Generation
 --------------